ryanmahan/ryanmahan.github.io/content/blog/reactConcurrency/index.md

 <img alt="A click event can be handled sooner and increase responsiveness" src="click.png" width="66%">

 In React terms, this could be buffering rerenders on an input field change, or the button click of a search bar responding while the results populate on screen.
-These rendering changes wont block eachother and will render in order of priority, giving the user a better experience.
+These rendering changes won't block each other and will render in order of priority, giving the user a better experience.

 ## In Conclusion